 Every week, MobileSyrup outlines some of the most notable movies and TV shows that recently hit Canadian streaming platforms.

-Our ‘Streaming in Canada’ column typically focuses on new content from Amazon Prime Video Canada, Crave and Netflix Canada, but other services like Apple TV+ and Disney+ will be mentioned when relevant.
+Our ‘Streaming in Canada’ column typically focuses on new content from Amazon Prime Video, Crave and Netflix, but other services like Apple TV+ and Disney+ are mentioned when relevant.
 Premium video-on-demand (PVOD) platforms are also fair game as movies continue to come to digital early.

-We’ll also highlight shows or movies that are made in Canada, involve notable Canadian cast or crew and/or are filmed in Canada.
+Finally, we’ll highlight shows or movies that are made by Canadian companies, involve notable Canadian cast or crew and/or are filmed in Canada.

 Amazon Prime Video

-An Amazon Prime Video subscription is included at no additional cost with an Amazon Prime membership, which costs $79 CAD/year.
+An Amazon Prime Video subscription is included at no additional cost with an Amazon Prime membership, which is priced at $99/year.

 The full list of movies and shows hitting Amazon Prime Video Canada this month can be found here.

 Apple TV+ Canada premiere date: March 15th, 2023 (first episode, new episodes every Wednesday)

 Ted leads AFC Richmond against West Ham United, putting them directly at odds with Nate and Rupert.

 Ted Lasso was created by Jason Sudeikis (Saturday Night Live) and Bill Lawrence (Scrubs) and features an ensemble cast that includes Sudeikis, Hannah Waddingham (Game of Thrones), Brett Goldstein (SuperBob), Juno Temple (Vinyl), Phil Dunster (Humans) and Nick Mohammed (Hank Zipzer).